 Registration At The Archives

-Before you will be granted access to any records you will need to register your details at the main desk.
+Before you can get access to any records there will be a registration form to be filled out.
+This form can usually be located at the main desk.

 The rules and guidelines can be viewed at the entry desk.
 There will also be signs placed around the archives to remind you what you can and cannot do.

 - Date of birth,

 - What are you researching?